NLP-Projects/Vietnamese-Sentiment-Analysis/README.md

 False Positive (FP): Observation is negative, but predicted wrongly.

-##### Confusion Matrix

-The Confusion Matrix is a two-dimensional matrix that allows visualization of the algorithm’s performance.
-While this isn’t an actual metric to use for evaluation, it’s an important starting point.

-Predictions are highlighted and divided by class (true/false), before being compared with the actual values.
-The matrix’s size is compatible with the amount of classes in the label column.
-In a binary classification, the matrix will be 2X2.
-If there are 3 classes, the matrix will be 3X3, and so on.

-This matrix essentially helps you determine if the classification model is optimized.
-It shows what errors are being made and helps to determine their exact type.
-Besides machine learning, the Confusion Matrix is also used in the fields of statistics, data mining, and artificial intelligence.

 ##### Accuracy

 A classification model’s accuracy is defined as the percentage of predictions it got right.
 However, it’s important to understand that it becomes less reliable when the probability of one outcome is significantly higher than the other one, making it less ideal as a stand-alone metric.